magento/devdocs/guides/v2.1/ui-components/ui_dynamic_rows.md

 The properties of the rows (records) are defined by the options of the record UI component.

-In the configuration file they are configured in the scope of the container which name is defined by the `itemTemplate` general option.
+In the configuration file, they are configured in the scope of the container which name is defined by the `itemTemplate` general option.
 By default it is `<container name="record">`.
-The record configuration block looks like following:
+The record configuration block looks like the following:

 {%highlight xml%}
         <argument name="data" xsi:type="array">